jurios/laravel-filters/README.md

     $cars = $filters->apply($data, $request->all());
 }
 ```
+In this case, instead of using `QueryFilters` for the filter class, we are using the `CollectionFilters`.
+This is important, when you work with `Eloquent models` you must use `QueryFilters` or and extended class of `QueryFilters`.
+When you work with `Collection`, then `CollectionFilters` must be used or an extended class of it.

 #### 3.2 - Extend the `Collection`
-This way will let you use filters in a very similar way as you use for `Eloquent models`.
-First you should
+This way is a bit complex, however it will let you use filters in a very similar way as you use for `Eloquent models`.
-create a Collection class which extends from the `\Illuminate\Support\Collection` and add a method
+First you should create a Collection class which extends from the `\Illuminate\Support\Collection` and add a method
 called `filters()`.
-Remember use this new class instead of the original when you want to filter a collection.
+Remember use this new class instead of the original `Collection` when you want to filter a collection.

 ```
 class Collection extends \Illuminate\Support\Collection